Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Y7G72e0LLBg,280.26,303.68.md

 ### Transcript

-> the soundtracks feel very appreciated when people they say stuff like and I didn't come here for the trailer I came if with music it's very fun to have people enjoy what you create it means a lot I I really hope people won't be a record disappointed when the music is not as of the beat or you know funny in that sense in the game I think they'll survive
+> the soundtracks feel very appreciated when people they say stuff like and I didn't come here for the trailer I came if with music it's very fun to have people enjoy what you create it means a lot- I really hope people won't be a record disappointed when the music is not as of the beat or you know funny in that sense in the game I think they'll survive